spotter-application/spotter/README.md

 #### Hotkeys
 To run the app, press ```option + s```

+## The main idea

+* 🔮&nbsp;&nbsp;&nbsp;Provide an api on the native level
+* ⚛️&nbsp;&nbsp;&nbsp;React app uses it and implements various plugins

+It will allow the application to remain native and be available for developing javascript/typescript plugins.

 ## Contributing
 After cloning & setting up the local project you can push the changes to your github fork and make a pull request.